beingshiva/Weather-Application/README.md

 ## Contact

-If you have any questions or suggestions regarding the Weather App Project, feel free to contact Shiva at beingshiva78@gmail.com. and my linkedin profile : https://www.linkedin.com/in/shiva2478/
+If you have any questions or suggestions regarding the Weather App Project, feel free to contact Shiva at beingshiva78@gmail.com. and My linkedin : https://www.linkedin.com/in/shiva2478/

 Stay updated with the Weather App Project!